acquire-project/acquire-driver-pvcam/README.md

 ## Building

-Before building the PVCAM SDK must be installed on the system.
+Before building:

+- Install the PVCAM SDK.
+This are required for building and linking.
+- Install the PVCAM Drivers.
+This is required for loading the library at runtime.